gp-dublincentral/jh-web/site/content/post/update-on-the-development-plans-for-the-conliffe-college-site.md

 * 30% studio
 * 30% one bedroom apartments
 * 35% two bedroom apartments
-* 5% one bedroom apartments
+* 5% three bedroom apartments

 There will be no co-living on the site i.e. all units will have own kitchen